 Method of measurement result analysis: Measurement data file (Doppler power spectrum) is saved into hard drive.
 The data is read into, e.g., Matlab.
 The analysis is performed by taking the Fourier transformation of the Doppler spectrum.
 The resulting temporal correlation function is normalized such that .
 Then the function values left from the maximum i.e., the negative lags are cut out.
-Further on the function values after five periods are cut out.
+Further on the function values after five periods are cut out.Time Domain Alternate Method

+Time domain techniques can also be used to validate the tempoal correlation.
+The temporal correlation validation measurement setup is illustrated in Figure C.3.3-2.
+In this case a Signal generator transmits a CW signal through the MIMO test system.
+The signal is received by a test antenna within the test area.
+Finally, the signal is collected by a signal analyser and the measured signal is stored as IQ data format for postprocessing.

+Figure C.3.3-2: Setup for Doppler measurements based on time domain technique

+The time domain doppler spectrum is measured by the signal analyzer and the trace in IQ format is saved.
+Follow the same procedure to post process the data and calculate the temporal correlation curve.
+Data recording is synchronized with the channel emulator trigger.

+The settings for the signal analyzer are in Table C.3.3-4:

+Table C.3.3-4: Signal Analyser Settings